 If you have traveled to these areas and are not experiencing symptoms there is no need to visit the health center.
 Call if symptoms develop.

-Warning Level 3: CDC recommends travelers avoid all nonessential travel to:
+Warning Level 3: CDC recommends that travelers avoid all nonessential international travel.

 Travelers Returning to campus